Empower young people to create a more healthy relationship with technology.

 The Mediatrician, Center for Media and Child Health

 Curriculum is supported by the research and recommendations of Dr. Michael Rich and the Center on Media and Child Health at Boston Children’s Hospital.

 Adventure and outdoor experiences push guests out of their comfort zone and increase their willingness to learn.

 7:30AM Rise & Shine

-Wake up as the sun visits east-facing, panoramic windows of your cabin -- surrounded by new friends and your guide.
+Wake up to the sun through the panoramic windows of your cabin -- surrounded by new friends and your guide.

 Start the day with a hearty breakfast, friends, and learning more about your next adventure.

 9:15AM Warrior Ridge Summit

 Pack your backpack, grab your map, and don’t forget your compass.
 The hike to Summit Warrior Ridge is a right of passage at River Mountain.

 11:00AM Free Choice Chill